Skip to main content

 The FBI Identity History Summary is a federal record; Georgia cannot apostille it.
 We submit to the U.S. Department of State in Washington, D.C., deliver a same-day scan upon issuance, and ship the original only if requested.

 Deadline coming up?
 We file in person and send a same-day scan on issuance.
-One flat rate: $145 per document (government fees included).
+Government fees are included in our all-in service.
+Call or WhatsApp for a custom quote.
 Shipping is optional.

 The focus is simple: Americans in Georgia who need to use U.S. documents overseas.
 Here are common, highly transactional scenarios that match buyer intent: